 Jean-Claude Le Lan: With a dual technical (CNAM) and business management (IAE and E-MBA) background, he invented a patented process for self-supporting roofs for industrial and logistics buildings, founding BATIROC in 1979 to exploit it.
 He was a joint national winner of the business creation prize awarded by ANVAR as a result.
 Jean-Claude Le Lan founded ARGAN in 1993 and has been Chairman of the Supervisory Board since 2003.
+He is also Chevalier of the national order of the Legion of Honour.

-Bernard Thevenin: A graduate of HEC international business school, Ashridge College and a Master's-qualified Logistics Engineer, he has served as Chief

-Financial Officer at a number of companies (CIBA VISION, Sephora, Hays Logistics France and Kuehne Nagel).
+Bernard Thevenin: A graduate of HEC international business school, Ashridge College and a Master'squalified Logistics Engineer, he has served as Chief Financial Officer at a number of companies (CIBA VISION, Sephora, Hays Logistics France and Kuehne Nagel).
 He joined ARGAN in 2007 as a member of the Supervisory Board.